 How to Set Up Direct Deposit

 When sending or receiving payments, you have several options.
-You can use cash, checks, or electronic payments — and most organizations prefer that you use direct deposit.
+You can use cash, checks, or electronic payments, and most organizations prefer that you use direct deposit.
 In fact, sometimes you’re required to use direct deposit.
-Fortunately, it’s a safe and inexpensive payment option for everybody.
+Fortunately, it’s a safe and inexpensive payment option for all involved parties.

 What is Direct Deposit?

 Direct deposit is an electronic payment from one bank account to another.
 For example, money moves from an employer’s bank account to an employee’s bank account, although there are several other ways to use direct deposit.
 To make transfers, banks use the Automated Clearing House (ACH) network, which coordinates these payments among financial institutions.

 Automatic transactions: When you receive funds via direct deposit, your account balance will automatically increase when the payment arrives.
 You don’t need to “accept” the payment or deposit funds to your account, which would be required if you received cash or a check.
 Likewise, when you pay with direct deposit, your checking account balance will automatically decrease when the payment goes out.